iqm-finland/KQCircuits/docs/user_guide/mask_export.rst

         # ``add_mask_layout()`` and ``add_chip()`.
         test_mask.build()
         # Export the mask files to TMP_PATH
-        test_mask.export(TMP_PATH, view)
+        test_mask.export(TMP_PATH)

        Any mask script should follow roughly the same structure.
-The beginning and end of the script (getting the view, and exporting the mask) are generally the same for any mask.
+The beginning and end of the script (creating the MaskSet object, and exporting the mask) are generally the same for any mask.

     #.
 (Optional) Open :git_url:`kqcircuits_scripts/macros/logging_setup <klayout_package/python/scripts/macros/logging_setup.lym>` and run it.